bowdens/libtalaris/README.md

 There are three bits in the help flag.
 It determines what the default help function will show, and whether `lt_call` will execute the command when entered.
 The left most bit determines whether the default help function will show the command in the list, ie when then user types `help`.
 The next bit determines whether the default help function will show the extended help when the user types `help command`.
 If this is set to zero, `help command` will print "command not found"
 The final bit determines whether `lt_call` will execute the command when it is entered by the user.
-If a command which has this bit set to zero is entered, it will act as if the command was unkown.
+If a command which has this bit set to zero is entered, it will act as if the command was unknown.

 For most commands you'll probably want all bits set, so it will show help and extended help, and allow for execution.
 For this reason, this is #defined as `LT_UNIV`, with all three bits set.
 To access each bit, you can use `LT_HELP`, `LT_SPEC`, and `LT_EXEC` for help, extended help, and execution respectively.
 You can also use `LT_HIDE` for a state flag with all bits set to zero